grokkingnix/bourne-to-blog/README.md

 By default Bourne to Blog does not overwrite the posts that already exist on your public SFTP server when using the `-p` flag.
 This avoids re-publishing posts and ultimately saves bandwidth.

-In case you'd like to force all built posts to be published to your public SFTP server regardless of whether those posts already exist or not, you can use the `-z` option, i.e.:
+In case you'd like to force all built posts (all posts in `$WORk_DIR`)to be published to your public SFTP server regardless of whether those posts already exist or not, you can use the `-z` option, i.e.:

     $ blog -bz

 ### Build and Publish Single Post

 By default when you build and publish posts Bourne to Blog will do this in batches.
-So if you have several articles you can simply run `blog -bp` and this will build all the posts and then publish all of them with this single command (This will not overwrite any duplicate file names in the SFTP server).
+So if you have several articles you can simply run `blog -bp`, this will build all posts in `$SOURCE_DIR` and publish them with this single command (This will not overwrite any duplicate file names in the SFTP server).

-Alternatively you can build and publish a single post by using the `-s` flag, for example: `blog -bps file.md` this will only perform the building and publishing functions on the specified file.
+Alternatively you can build and publish a single post by using the `-s` flag, i.e.:

+    blog -bps file.md

+This command will only build and publish the specified file `file.md`.

 ### Build and Publish Blog Index Page

 You can build and publish the blog index page with the `-m` option.
 Depending on your blog setup this can be thought of as your home page.
-Three variables need to be specified for this option to work:
+These variables need to be specified for this option to work:

+1. `BLOG_DOMAIN`: This is your blog web address i.e.: `https://domain.com`
-1. `BLOG_MAIN`: This variable is the relative path on your web server to where your blog index page resides
+2. `BLOG_MAIN`: The relative path on your web server where your blog index page resides i.e.: `/` would mean that your index page resides in the root of your web server.
-2. `BLOG_DOMAIN`: This is your blog web address i.e. `https://domain.com`
+3. `BLOG_INDEX`: File name of your blog index page i.e.: `index.html`
-3. `BLOG_INDEX`: This variable is the full path to a `.md` file that contains the introduction to your blog index page
+4. `$MAIN_HEADER_FILE`: Full path to the header file to be used for the blog index page i.e.: `/home/user/main-header-file.html`

-The `-m` option will get all of the posts currently published on your website (internet access required) and create a local list, it will then build a new page from that list of posts and upload it to your public ftp server.
+The `-m` option will get all of the posts currently published on your website (from `$BLOG_DIR`) and create a local list, then build a new page and upload it to your public ftp server.

 This option requires for your post `.md` files to start with the following style of heading: